oss-mirror/isc-bind9/bin/check/named-checkzone.rst

    addresses.
 Possible modes are ``fail`` (the default for ``named-compilezone``), ``warn`` (the default for ``named-checkzone``), and ``ignore``.

+``-l ttl``
+   This option sets a maximum permissible TTL for the input file.
+Any record with a TTL higher than this value causes the zone to be rejected.
+This is similar to using the ``max-zone-ttl`` option in ``named.conf``.

+``-L serial``
+   When compiling a zone to ``raw`` or ``map`` format, this option sets the "source serial" value in the header to the specified serial number.
+This is expected to be used primarily for testing purposes.

 ``-o filename``
    This option writes the zone output to ``filename``.
 If ``filename`` is ``-``, then